nixxxo/Local-LLM-Security-Analysis/README.md

 -   Fontys University of Applied Sciences for research support
 -   OWASP Foundation for security framework guidance
--   NIST for AI Risk Management Framework development
+-   NIST for Risk Management Framework development
 -   Open source community for foundational technologies
 -   Industry stakeholders for requirements validation and feedback